FreddyBI/micropython/README.md

 # micropython
 Micropython files

-shell a mini shell for all micropython boards.
+shell is a mini shell for all micropython boards.
 Tool to use with REPL.